Whether You’re Golden, Invisible, or a Scapegoat, it’s All About Control

 “Narcissistic mothers revel in generating competition between their children and emotionally distancing them from one another.”

 Living with a narcissistic mother has been described as “living in a war zone.”
 Those of us who’ve lived under those circumstances were usually on high alert, in fight-or-flight survival mode, because we had no idea when the next attack or role reversal would happen.
-It meant we were continuously producing stress hormones like adrenaline and cortisol, so it was a common occurrence to feel confused or experience scattered thinking, have difficulty making decisions, or remember.
+It meant we were continuously producing stress hormones like adrenaline and cortisol, so it was a common occurrence to feel confused or experience scattered thinking, and have difficulty making decisions, or remembering.
 Eventually, we became emotionally and physically exhausted.